Emilsrie/Emils_Riekstins_TDL_Final_Task/README.md

 # Emils_Riekstins_TDL_SS_Final_Task

-Project contains 5 test cases for testing globalsqa.com/demo-site/ and globalsqa.com/demo-site/auto-complete/ page features.
+Project contains 5 test cases for testing globalsqa.com/demo-site/ and globalsqa.com/demo-site/auto-complete/ page features. <br>
-Tests are performed using Java and selenium with Extent Framework reporter.
+Tests are performed using Java and selenium with Extent Framework reporter. <br>
-Tests are created using page object model (PMO) with two types: smoke and regression.
+Tests are created using page object model (PMO) with two types: smoke and regression. <br>

-Test class is located in src/test/java/FinalTask1
+Test class is located in src/test/java/FinalTask1 <br>

-!!uBlock-Origin should be located in C:/extensions/!!
+!!uBlock-Origin should be located in C:/extensions/!! <br>

 #Maven commands + explanation:
-* Running one specific test class mvn test -Dtest=com.example.MyTest
+* Running one specific test class <br>
+mvn test -Dtest=com.example.MyTest <br>
 Runs all the tests within MyTest class (com.example is the path to the calss)

-* Running one specific test in class mvn test -Dtest=com.example.MyTest#testSomething
+* Running one specific test in class <br>
+mvn test -Dtest=com.example.MyTest#testSomething <br>
 Runs testSomething test in MyTest class

-* Running un all Regression tests mvn test -Pregression-tests
+* Running un all Regression tests <br>
+mvn test -Pregression-tests <br>
 Assuming that all tests are located in src/test/java/ folder it will run all tests that have been specified as regression in testng.xml file

 * How to exclude tests from running
-*
+** S

 # Tests
 ### Test 1